 It is no coincidence that in 1953 the museum was founded by a group of Lombardy industrialists together with institutional support.

-It is also no coincidence that this year, it is the starting point for the urban studies of domusforum.
+It is also no coincidence that since last year, it is the starting point for the urban studies of domusforum.